lornevgreen/CloudBank-V2/README.md

 ## Change_Maker Service
 # ##################
 Tells the Bank to break a CloudCoin note into several smaller notes.
-Note that there are many (but a finte) way of making chage for each denomination.
-Each denomination will have a list (or matrix) of possible breaks with an id for Method for each possible method.
+Note that there are many (but a finite) way of making the change for each denomination.
+Each denomination will have a list (or matrix) of possible breaks with an id for each possible method.

-NOTE: This standard is bad and not finished.
-We must create a way for them to upload a single note in a stack file and then download a stack file with change.
+NOTE: This standard is terrible and not finished.
+We must create a way for them to upload a single note in a stack file and then download a stack file with the change.
 This standard in the current form fails to do this.

 *CHANGE_MAKER REQUEST STRING*